demonography/demonography.github.io/intro-to-web-design/glossary/terms.md

 # CSS
 Short for Cascading Style Sheets - used to control how a page in HTML is displayed, affecting things like font styles, font sizes, colours, spacing, and positioning of elements.

-CMS
+# CMS
-Short for Content Management System -
+Short for Content Management System.

 User Experience (UX)